 The entry requirements for Mathematics of Systems (MSc leading to PhD) for the academic year 20/21 are:

 - Applicants must hold, or be expected to achieve, an Upper Second Class Honours degree in Mathematics or an analytical subject with a high proportion of mathematical content from a UK University, or the equivalent qualification and grade from a non-UK University.

 - Applicants must have, or be expected to achieve, an English language test certificate that meets our Band A English language requirements: IELTS 6.5 overall with no component score below 6.0 (or equivalent).
 Please see our Study pages for the English Language qualifications we accept.

-- 2 references from Academic staff who have taught you on your current or most recent degree.
+- Two references from academic staff who have taught you on your current or most recent degree.

 - The University will accept professional references if you have been out of higher education for over two years.
 These must be submitted by your current or most recent line manager.
 Please note that personal references, such as those from family and friends, are not acceptable.

 - Please note: If your qualification documents are not in your current name please also provide evidence of your change of name.
 This can be uploaded in the same file as the certificate or transcript, within the application system.

 For an application to study to be complete and considered by the Centre, applicants must ensure they have completed all of the following: